Supreme-Ed/Blocky-Math-Champ/README.md

 - Steve (new in this release)

 Avatars are displayed in the selection screen, and your chosen avatar is used in-game.
 The system automatically loads all avatars listed in the manifest, so you can add more by updating the manifest and placing the files in the correct folder.

+## Structure Building System

+The game features a comprehensive structure building system that allows players to collect blocks and build Minecraft-style structures:

+### Structure Blueprints
+- Each difficulty level has one or more structure blueprints (e.g., house, well, tower)
+- Blueprints define the exact blocks needed and their 3D positions
+- As players collect blocks, they can see which parts of the structure they can complete

+### Structure Visualization
+- A semi-transparent preview of the structure is shown in the game scene
+- Completed parts (blocks the player has collected) appear solid
+- Remaining parts (blocks still needed) appear semi-transparent
+- The visualization updates in real-time as blocks are collected

+### Building Structures
+- Once a player has collected all blocks needed for a structure, they can build it
+- The structure is added to the game scene at a designated location
+- Built structures persist in the game world and can be viewed from different angles
+- Players can build multiple structures as they collect enough blocks

+### Block Inventory
+- The bottom-centered inventory shows all collected block types and quantities
+- Block icons are auto-generated from the 3D block models using Babylon.js
+- The inventory updates in real-time as blocks are collected

 ## Villager NPC (Non-Playable Character)